zuhlke/ah-poc-test-harness/README.md

 Tests can also be run from Pycharm

 ## Jmeter

-To run the jmeter test execute the jmeter.sh file.
+To run the jmeter test run `./jmeter.sh`.

-A report is generated to jmeter_results.csv and a web report is available in the webreport folder.
+Results are generated to `jmeter_results.csv` and a web report is created as `webreport/`.

 ## Tools